 58. Spiky Shag Haircut

-Spiky hair is great for creating volume on the top of the head, but it also has a rebellious feel.
-The look was popular in the 90s, but the modern approach requires less gel and produces spikes that are not hard or rigid, giving the look a softer appearance.
-Combining spikes with a shag haircut is an effortless combination as the shag is already known for being a heavily textured and layered cut.
+Spiky hair is great for creating volume on the top of the head but also has a rebellious feel.
+The look was popular in the 90s, but the modern approach requires less gel and produces not hard or rigid spikes, giving the look a softer appearance.
+Combining spikes with a shag haircut is an effortless combination, as the shag is already known for being a heavily textured and layered cut.

 59. Shag with Dark Roots